bazelbuild/bazel-website/support.md

 ## Current Status

-### Built-In Rules and the Internal API For Rules ###
+### Built-In Rules and the Internal API For Rules

 We are planning a number of changes to the APIs between the core of Bazel and the built-in rules, in order to make it easier for us to develop openly.
-This has the added benefit of also making it easier for users to maintain their own rules (if written in Java instead of Skylark), if they don't want to or cannot check this code into our repository.
+This has the added benefit of also making it easier for users to maintain their own rules (if written in Java instead of Starlark), if they don't want to or cannot check this code into our repository.
 However, it also means our internal API is not stable yet.
-In the long term, we want to move to Skylark wholesale, so we encourage contributors to use Skylark instead of Java when writing new rules.
+In the long term, we want to move to Starlark wholesale, so we ask contributors to use Starlark instead of Java when writing new rules.
 Rewriting all of our built-in rules is going to be a lengthy process however.

 1. We will fix the friction points that we know about, as well as those that we discover every time